cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 Thanks for your posts Huiyu!
 Driving a car with a manual transmission is one of the frustrating rites of passage for new (and old) drivers.
 Good job with sharing your journey so far.
 I appreciate my car because it has a hill-start assist feature that automatically holds the car from rolling back on a hill.

 ---

+<a class="embedly-card" data-card-controls="0" href="https://xuewang.home.blog/">Xue Wang's Blog</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Xue, thanks for your posts!
+It is great to see that you are learning abut safe food handling, and I love how you've integrated videos and are thinking about ow video can help you learn.

+---